How To Fix Vertigo: Physiotherapy Treatment For Vertigo

-If you tried the Dix-Hallpike and felt spinning on one side, the Epley’s maneuver is likely the right exercise to treat vertigo you are looking for.
-If your right Dix-Hallpike was positive, you are going to do the Epley’s maneuver with your neck starting to the right.
+If a patient tried the Dix-Hallpike and felt spinning on one side, the Epley’s maneuver is likely the right exercise to treat vertigo they are looking for.
+If their right Dix-Hallpike was positive, they are going to do the Epley’s maneuver with their neck starting to the right.

 - Start sitting on the bed with your head turned 45° to the right.
 Place a pillow behind you so that it is behind your shoulders when you lay down

 - Lie back quickly with your head still turned to the side and your head tipped back about 30° from the pillow.
 Wait until all vertigo stops, then another minute

 - Turn your head slowly 90° to the left.
 Wait until all vertigo stops, plus another minute